Slavery and Human Trafficking Statement

 Compliance, awareness and training

-All staff are required to complete annual Modern Slavery Awareness Training, together with other relevant training regarding our code of conduct and social responsibility including Safeguarding, Anti Bribery and Whistleblowing.
+All staff are required to complete Modern Slavery Awareness Training, together with other relevant training regarding our code of conduct and social responsibility including Safeguarding, Anti Bribery and Whistleblowing.
 The training includes guidance on what factors may raise concerns that a person is subject to a form of Modern Slavery and how to report issues.
-All training is by e-learning and this is reviewed on an annual basis to take account of any legislative or regulatory changes and is updated as necessary.
+All training is by e-learning and requires participants to pass an assessment of their understanding of the training.
+Our training is reviewed to take account of any legislative or regulatory changes and is updated as necessary.

 Completion of training and the required post training assessment is actively monitored.
 Any delay in undertaking training or non-compliance by an employee is referred to the relevant line managers for further action.

-Our staff are also required to familiarise themselves annually with relevant policies which are available via the Document Management System.
-Policies are reviewed and updated biannually, or as required.
+Our staff are also required to familiarise themselves annually with relevant policies which are available via our internal Document Management System.
+Policies are reviewed and updated bi-annually, or as required.
 Our current Policies and procedures include the following list:

 Modern Slavery related policies and SOP:

-At an operational level, line managers are responsible for engaging with their teams to implement and maintain the processes that are in place, ensuring all colleagues have received the appropriate training in accordance with the relevant policy and procedures.
+At an operational level, line managers are responsible for engaging with their teams to implement and maintain the processes; and ensure that all colleagues have completed the appropriate training in accordance with the relevant policy and procedures.

 The Sciensus Group operates an open culture and colleagues can report concerns to their line manager and/or other relevant personnel and are encouraged to use the independent whistleblowing help line.
-In the event that a whistleblowing concern is raised our process includes escalation to nominated senior managers for investigation and where appropriate reporting of concerns to the relevant Boards of the Sciensus Group companies.
-We have had no concerns relating to modern slavery in respect of safeguarding or whistleblowing raised during the current period.
+In the event that a whistleblowing concern is raised our process includes escalation to nominated senior managers for investigation and, where appropriate, reporting, concerns to the relevant Sciensus Boards.

 The Sciensus Group will continue to invest in its processes, procedures and awareness training for relevant staff to support its zero-tolerance approach to modern slavery, and ensure our approach remains proportionate to any identified risk.

-We have been working to gain a better understanding of our suppliers and their supply chain and to use this information to classify all suppliers as either low, medium or high risk to support a targeted approach to reviewing our suppliers regarding their continued compliance.
+We have been working to gain a better understanding of our suppliers and their supply chain and continue to use this information to classify all suppliers as either low, medium or high risk to support a targeted approach to reviewing our suppliers’ continued compliance.

 Our procurement team has an ongoing objective to conduct Environmental Social and Governance Audits across our Direct Supply base to support the sustainability goals of Sciensus by improving the environmental, social and economic impact of procurement activity across third party expenditure.
-Part of this work includes validating our assumption that our direct suppliers and indirect suppliers are low risk as that they have mature ESG Policies in place covering the end to end supply chain incorporation in respect of Human Trafficking prevention and Modern Slavery compliance.
+Part of this work includes validating that our direct suppliers and indirect suppliers are low risk on the basis that they have mature ESG policies in place covering the end-to-end supply chain which incorporates human trafficking prevention and Modern Slavery compliance.

-Over the next year we are planning to introduce questionnaires for audit purposes for completion by our suppliers to confirm their compliance with modern slavery and human trafficking legislation and to require copy statements and policies to be provided for our review to verify the response to the questionnaires.
+We have introduced self-audit questionnaires for completion by our suppliers to confirm their compliance with modern slavery and human trafficking legislation, as well as other areas of business ethical compliance, and require copy statements and policies to be provided to us for review to verify the responses to the questionnaires.

 Conclusion